aaronfranke/ITCS-3160-Group-10/README.md

 ## Web/App Implementation

-This web application allows an administrative user to manage entries in the restaurant table of the database.
+The web application allows an administrative user to manage entries in the restaurant table of the database.
 User authentication is handled by the application; only authorized users can access the application's create-read-update-delete functionality.

 An authenticated administrator has the ability to add new restaurants, view existing restaurant entries, update existing entries, and delete restaurant entries.

 New users with administrative privileges can only be added by a previously authenticated user.
 A logged-in user has the ability to change their own password, access the restaurant administration functions, and add new administrative users.

 The PHP htmlspecialchars() function is used on all form input to mitigate cross-site scripting attacks.
-In the future a PDO could be implemented to reduce the attack surface for SQL injection attacks.
+In the future a [PHP Data Objects (PDO)](https://www.php.net/manual/en/book.pdo.php) function could be implemented to reduce the attack surface for SQL injection attacks.

-The code used in this application can be found in this tutorial: [PHP MySQL CRUD Application](https://www.tutorialrepublic.com/php-tutorial/php-mysql-crud-application.php).
-The code is [copyright Tutorial Republic](https://www.tutorialrepublic.com/terms-of-use.php) and is used as an example for the purpose of demonstrating a CRUD interface for a database application.
+The code used in this application can be found in this tutorial: [PHP MySQL CRUD Application](https://www.tutorialrepublic.com/php-tutorial/php-mysql-crud-application.php)and is used for the purpose of demonstrating a CRUD interface for a database application.

 [The working example CRUD interface](https://admin-eats.com) can be found here.